open-xml-templating/docxtemplater/docs/source/testing.rst

     });

 Here we verify that rendering a loop of 1000 items takes less than 60ms.
-This happens to also be a regression test, because they was a problem when generating documents with loops (the loops became very slow for more than 500 items), and we now ensure that such a regression cannot occur in the future.
+This happens to also be a regression test, because there was a problem when generating documents with loops (the loops became very slow for more than 500 items), and we now ensure that such regressions will not appear again.